RunestoneInteractive/thinkcspy/_sources/GUIandEventDrivenProgramming/07_event_binding.rst

 Event Objects
 =============

-When a user generates an event, or the software generates an event, an event object is created.
+When a user generates an event, or the software generates an event, an ``event object`` is created.
 This object is automatically passed to the function that is registered to handle the event.
-Every event handler function that is **bound** to an event using the ``.bind(event_description, function_handler)`` function must be defined to receive one parameter, an event object.
+Every event handler function that is **bound** to an event using the ``.bind(event_description, function_handler)`` function must be defined to receive one parameter, an ``event object``.

-An event object contains the following attributes.
+An ``event object`` contains the following attributes.

 ========================  ====================================================================
 Event Object Attribute    Description